AdobeDocs/journey-optimizer.de-DE/help/using/configuration/dmarc-record-update.md

 >
 >Wenn diese neue Anforderung von Gmail und Yahoo nicht erfüllt wird, wird erwartet, dass E-Mails in den Spam-Ordner gelangen oder blockiert werden.

 Daher empfiehlt Adobe dringend, sicherzustellen, dass Sie DMARC-Datensätze für alle Subdomains eingerichtet haben, die Sie zum Adobe in [!DNL Journey Optimizer].
-Führen Sie eine der beiden folgenden Optionen aus:
+Führen Sie die folgenden Schritte aus, die auf Ihren Fall zutreffen:

-* Richten Sie DMARC in Ihren Subdomains oder in der übergeordneten Domäne Ihrer Subdomains ein. **in Ihrer Hosting-Lösung**.
-Du kannst es ab jetzt tun.

-* Richten Sie DMARC auf Ihren zugewiesenen Subdomains ein **über die bevorstehende Funktion in der [!DNL Journey Optimizer] Administration-Benutzeroberfläche** - ohne zusätzliche Arbeit an Ihrer Hosting-Lösung.
-Diese Funktion ist ab dem 30.
-Januar 2024 verfügbar.
+<!--
+* Set up DMARC on your subdomains, or on the parent domain of your subdomains, **in your hosting solution**.
+You can do it as of now.

+* Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.
+This feature will be available on January 30, 2024.

     >[!CAUTION]
     >
+    >If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, it will also require some entry into your hosting solution.
+Make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January 30, 2024). (and be ready on February 1st, 2024)

+    More details on the [!DNL Journey Optimizer] DMARC upcoming feature will come soon.
+-->

+* Wenn Sie [vollständig delegiert](delegate-subdomain.md#full-subdomain-delegation) Führen Sie eine der beiden folgenden Optionen aus, um Ihre Subdomains an Adobe zu senden:

+   * Richten Sie DMARC in der übergeordneten Domäne Ihrer delegierten Subdomains ein **in Ihrer Hosting-Lösung**.

+   * Richten Sie DMARC auf Ihren zugewiesenen Subdomains ein **über die bevorstehende Funktion in der [!DNL Journey Optimizer] Administration-Benutzeroberfläche** - ohne zusätzliche Arbeit an Ihrer Hosting-Lösung.

+* Wenn Sie [CNAME-Zuweisung](delegate-subdomain.md#cname-subdomain-delegation) Befolgen Sie für Ihre sendenden Subdomains eine der beiden folgenden Optionen:
+   * Richten Sie DMARC auf Ihren Subdomains oder in der übergeordneten Domäne Ihrer Subdomains ein **in Ihrer Hosting-Lösung**.
-  >Wenn Sie [CNAME-Zuweisung](delegate-subdomain.md#cname-subdomain-delegation) Für Ihre sendenden Subdomains ist auch ein Eintrag in Ihre Hosting-Lösung erforderlich.
-Stellen Sie sicher, dass Sie sich mit Ihrer IT-Abteilung abstimmen, damit diese die Aktualisierung so bald wie möglich durchführen kann [!DNL Journey Optimizer] ist verfügbar (am 30.
-Januar 2024). <!--and be ready on February 1st, 2024-->
+   * Richten Sie DMARC auf Ihren zugewiesenen Subdomains ein **über die bevorstehende Funktion in der [!DNL Journey Optimizer] Administration-Benutzeroberfläche**.
+Sie erfordert jedoch auch die Eingabe in Ihre Hosting-Lösung.
+Stellen Sie daher sicher, dass Sie sich mit Ihrer IT-Abteilung abstimmen, damit diese die Aktualisierung so bald wie möglich durchführen kann. [!DNL Journey Optimizer] ist verfügbar (am 30.
+Januar). <!--and be ready on February 1st, 2024-->

 Weitere Informationen über [!DNL Journey Optimizer] Die bevorstehende DMARC-Funktion wird in Kürze verfügbar sein.

-<!--
-* If you have [fully delegated](delegate-subdomain.md#full-subdomain-delegation) your sending subdomains to Adobe, follow either one of the two options below:

-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.

-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.

-* If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, follow either one of the two options below:
-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.
-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI**.
-However, it will also require entry in your hosting solution.
-Consequently, make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January, 30) - and be ready on February 1st, 2024.

--->

 >[!NOTE]
 >